miguel-alv1/Dots-And-Boxes/README.md

 | 20              | 0.418 secs | 1.600 secs  | 8.290 secs   | 22.568  secs |
 | 25              | 0.452 secs | 2.119 secs  | 10.406 secs  | 45.544  secs |

 After running MCTS both with and without parallelization, we can see a clear decrease in runtime after about 5 rollouts when playing 20+ games.
-For every rollout after this spot, we saw about a 3-4x faster runtime.
+For every combination of number of games and number of rollouts we tested after this spot we saw about a 3-4x decrease in runtime with parallelization.

 # MCTS Win Rate with/without Neural Network (Part 2)
 To be implemented...